 - Accommodative Insufficiency- Difficulty maintaining near focus for any length of time.

 - Accommodative Infacility- Problems shifting between near and distance focus.

 - Accommodative Spasm- Spasms of the focusing muscles that impair your ability to focus at any distance.

 If you're experiencing chronic headaches, eye fatigue, and blurred vision, you probably suffer from a focusing problem.
 A loved one suffering from such problems may show signs such as holding books close to the face or having obvious problems reading or writing.

 Vision Therapy and Other Options for Improving Eye Function

-Our optometrist in Columbia can find out what's behind your eye focusing issues.
+Our eye care professional in Columbia can find out what's behind your eye focusing issues.
 Near-vision problems that begin at around age 40 are likely to be associated with presbyopia.
 We can test your visual acuity and prescribe "readers" or multifocal lenses to compensate.
 Corrective lenses may also be helpful for accommodative dysfunctions.
 Problems related to the eye muscles can be treated with vision therapy exercises that help to normalize muscle function.